Policy and Procedure

 - At the formal meeting the steps set out in the above informal process should be repeated and the support and assistance that will be made available to the individual should be specified.
 Following the meeting, the member of staff should be given an opportunity to improve their performance and be advised that should they not improve and reach the required standards within the required timescale, they may not be confirmed in post, and could therefore have their employment with the University terminated.

-- The HoD should confirm in a letter to the member of staff - following discussion with the Dean and advice from the HR Partner - the details and actions of the meeting.
+- The HoD should confirm in a letter to the member of staff - following discussion with the Dean and advice from the HR Adviser - the details and actions of the meeting.
 This may include a recommendation (made in a written report to the Deputy Vice Chancellor and Provost) that their probationary period be extended.
 In these circumstances the DVC&P will consider the recommendation and will advise the Head of Department whether or not this is accepted.

 - Following the formal review period, where a member of staff has not reached the required standards of performance during their probation, despite efforts to address this, the procedure described below should be followed.